Banner blindness: Congruence

 Congruity is the relationship of an advert with the surrounding web content.
 There have been mixed results of congruity on users.
 Click through rates increased when the ads shown on a website were similar to the products or services of that website.
-A banner with colour schemes incongruent with the rest of website does grab the viewer's attention, but they tend to respond negatively to it, compared with banners whose color schemes were congruent.
+A banner with color schemes incongruent with the rest of website does grab the viewer's attention, but they tend to respond negatively to it, compared with banners whose color schemes were congruent.

 Congruency has more impact when the user browses fewer web pages.
 When users were given specific web tasks in a 2013 study, incongruent ads grabbed their attention, but they displayed ad avoidance behaviors.
 The relevance of the ad's content to the user's goal and to the website does not affect view time due to the expectation that an advert will be irrelevant.

 Congruency between the advert and the web content has no effect on view duration, according to a 2011 study.